 CAC.
 A spectacular Type-1 Gold Dollar with intense peach-gold luster and precise definition.
 The hair detail, stars and wreath are all razor sharp.
 Fantastic quality!

-Well struck with flashy mint luster and nice clean surfaces.
+Well struck with nice yellow-gold luster and very clean surfaces for the grade.

-Very well struck with flashy yellow-gold luster and strong eye appeal.
+Type-2.
+Very well struck with satiny yellow-gold luster.

-Well struck with lovely peach-gold luster and nice satiny clean surfaces.
+Slanted 5.
+Well struck with satiny luster and clean surfaces.